The Road from Launceston to Cradle Mountain

 Tasting Trail

-The weather cleared up as we were leaving Richmond and we discovered there is a Tasting Trail Tasmania that covers the northern region.
+The weather cleared up as we were leaving Launceston and we discovered there is a Tasting Trail Tasmania that covers the northern region.
 This trail highlights many of the smaller, locally owned food and wine producers.
 As we are both food lovers and a bit peckish, we added a few more stops to the Google map.

 We stopped at the much Instagrammed Christmas Hills Raspberry Farm Cafe and enjoyed a Devonshire tea under the shade of the huge tree outside.
 After picking up some Christmas gifts from the gift shop, we headed a few Ks up the road to Ashgrove Cheese Dairy Door because, well, cheese.